Last Update 1/8 - 5pm

 This article will give you advanced information for our recent published security advisory:

 Zyxel received the security report from EYE Netherlands on November 30, 2020, that a hardcoded credential vulnerability was identified in the “zyfwp” user account in some Zyxel firewalls and AP controllers.
 The account was designed to deliver automatic firmware updates to connected access points through FTP, and it was never an intentional backdoor.

 What models are affected?

-For firewalls, only the ATP, USG (ZyWall), USG FLEX, and VPN series running firmware version ZLD V4.60 (Patch 0) are affected.
+Only the ATP, USG (ZyWall), USG FLEX and VPN series running on firmware version ZLD V4.60 (Patch 0) are affected for our firewalls.

 For AP controllers, only NXC2500 and NXC5500 running firmware version 6.00 through 6.10 are affected.

 For those not listed, they are NOT affected.
 For example, ATP, USG (ZyWall), USG FLEX, and VPN firewalls running firmware versions earlier than ZLD V4.60 Patch 0 and the VPN series running the SD-OS are NOT affected.

 What is the impact?

 For ATP, USG, ZyWALL, USG FLEX, and VPN series running firmware version 4.60 Patch 0 affected by this vulnerability, the “zyfwp” account was misconfigured with “admin” privilege.
 The password was hardcoded, which could allow an attacker to access the firewalls with admin privilege if the attacker knows the credentials.

 The account also exists in the ATP, USG, ZyWALL, USG FLEX and VPN series running firmware version before V4.60 Patch 0.
 However, the password is NOT hardcoded and is only given restricted privilege to perform the following for delivering automatic firmware updates for APs: